 In our curriculum, the QUI provides a highly interactive experience for students to learn how quantum computers and quantum programs work.
 Rather than just watch Youtube videos and glaze over Powerpoint slides, the QUI’s intuitive graphical programming and visualisation bring the concepts alive.

-An expanded version of the QUI is now fully integrated into the subject “Introduction to Quantum Computing” (PHYC90045), open to students from all disciplines (no assumed knowledge in quantum physics).
+An expanded version of the QUI is now fully integrated into the subjects “Elements of Quantum Computing” (MULT20015) and “Introduction to Quantum Computing” (MULT90063).
+These subjects are open to students from all disciplines (no assumed knowledge in quantum physics).

 In QUI based lab sessions, students gain practical experience with the lecture material and develop a solid foundation in quantum computing and quantum programming, making the use of real systems far more accessible and rewarding.